-WASHINGTON (AP) -- A long-simmering feud between establishment Republicans and tea partyers broke into full view Thursday, with Sen. John McCain accusing younger colleagues of overplaying their hands and tempting Democrats to change Senate rules that protect the minority party.
+WASHINGTON (AP) -- A long-simmering feud between establishment Republicans and tea partyers broke into full view, with Sen. John McCain accusing younger colleagues of overplaying their hands and tempting Democrats to change Senate rules that protect the minority party.

-Tactics for dealing with the government's budget and debt became the latest quarrel In a string of them between McCain --sometimes joined by other traditionalist Republicans --and tea party champions such as Ted Cruz of Texas, Rand Paul of Kentucky, Mike Lee of Utah and Marco Rubio of Florida.
+Tactics for dealing with the government's budget and debt became the latest quarrel in a series of skirmishes between McCain --sometimes joined by other traditionalist Republicans --and tea party champions such as Ted Cruz of Texas, Rand Paul of Kentucky, Mike Lee of Utah and Marco Rubio of Florida.

 McCain himself has defied Republican orthodoxy at times.
 But he was the party's 2008 presidential nominee, and he now is among those who say a minority party will accomplish little in the Senate if it can't find ways to cut deals with the majority.